massyn/server-build/README.md

 A set of scripts used to build a standard, hardened Linux based web server

 ## How to use
+### DigitalOcean
+When utilizing Virtual Machines from Digital Ocean, you need to perform the following steps.
+* Create a new Virtual Machine image, with the Ubuntu 17.04 image.
+As soon as the VM is created, DigitalOcean will email you the root password.
+* As soon as you have logged on as root, create a new user account.
+In this example, change "myuser" to the new user account.
+$ adduser -a myuser
+* Add the user to the sudo group
+$ usermod -a -G sudo myuser
+* Log out as root, and log on with the new user account

+### Perform the install
 * Install a fresh Ubuntu server image (Currently, 17.04)
 * $ git clone https://github.com/massyn/server-build.git
 * $ cd server-build